 We return to the Slippery Dip Trail from here, which descends from the trig station – the highest point on our bushwalk ast 130m above sea level.

 From the Garigal National Park sign, the Slippery Dip Trail narrows from a service trail to a bushwalking track.
-Having left the national park, a number of mountain bike tracks appear, and it becomes a bit tricky working out which one to take… not that it really matters, as they all descend to finish up on the Caleyi Trail at the bottom (just err to the left/east so you don’t end up with a walk back along the Wakehurst Parkway).
+Having left the national park, a number of mountain bike tracks appear, and it becomes a bit tricky working out which one to take… not that it really matters, as they all descend to finish up on the Caleyi Trail at the bottom (just err to the left/east so that you don’t end up with a walk back along the Wakehurst Parkway).

 We reach the Caleyi Trail a short distance from the Wakehurst Parkway, and walk back up the bridge over Deep Creek to complete the loop.

 It’s been pleasant walk, which is not surprisingly similar in nature to the previous loop I did at the western end of the Slippery Dip Trail.
 You could also combine the full length of the Slippery Dip Trail with some of the MTB/bushwalking tracks to form a longer 12km loop.